KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
 5. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-6. Found 'XMLHttpRequest' in file `lib.dom.d.ts`: Replace it with built-in fetch.
-7. Found 'XMLHttpRequest' in file `lib.webworker.d.ts`: Replace it with built-in fetch.
-8. Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-EARTH by mykle1](https://github.com/mykle1/MMM-EARTH)